-Bioeconomy EIH continues close co-operation with FASA to ensure required future skills in the field of bioeconomy.
-Innovation ecosystems concept and research-based MSc + PhD program development is done together by the RUN Plus project team.
+The Bioeconomy EIH works in close co-operation with FASA to ensure required future skills in the field of bioeconomy.
+The innovation ecosystems concept and research-based MSc + PhD programme development have been developed in close collaboration with the RUN-EU Plus project team.

-Organization and connections to other RUN activities are shown in Figure 3
+Organization of RUN-EU Innovation Hub in Bioeconomy and connections to other RUN-EU and RUN-EU plus activities are shown in Figure 3.

-Figure 3 Organization of RUN EIH in Bioeconomy and connections to RUN-EU and RUN plus project
+Figure 3 Organization of RUN-EU EIH in Bioeconomy and connections to RUN-EU and RUN-EU Plus project